gorenje/rippenstein/works/horrorscope.md

 Traditional horoscopes are horribly general and can represent nearly any situation, making them useless for everyday use.
 HorrorScopes are highly optimised prediction technology.
 Providing a detailed and (for some) accurate account of the future.

-Having gained a largish seven figure round-A seedfunding from (at least) the seven largest futuring funds, HorrorScopes provides unbounded and unparalleled clarity into the future.
+The seven largest and finest futuring funds have come together to provide (largish) seven-figure A-round seed-funding.
+With that, HorrorScope&reg; is able to provide unparalleled clarity and unbounded timeframes into the future.

-Powered by the DefEng - Defogification Engine&reg; - and based on the latest and greatest advancement of IMT - **Infinite Monkeys Technology&reg;**, HorrorScope provides a solid basis for Web 3.2.
+Powered by the DefEng - **Defogification Engine&reg;** - and based on the latest and greatest advancement of IMT - **Infinite Monkeys Technology&reg;**, HorrorScope provides a solid basis for Web 3.2.

-Older technology such as Crystal Balls, Tarot Cards, Tea Leafs, amongst others have been hyperised and integrated by a harmonisation of IMT&reg; and DefEng&reg; breakthroughs and learnings.
+Older technology such as Crystal Balls, Tarot Cards, Tea Leafs (amongst others) have been incorporated and hyperised by a harmonisation of IMT and DefEng breakthroughs and learnings.

 Anxiety of the future will become a thing of the past, being blissful replaced by the fear of HorrorScopes.
-The antiquated anxieties of the yesteryears will become just that: antiquated.
+The antiquated anxieties of yesteryears will become just that: antiquated.

 Gregorius describes his work as a: